Writing

 Human Connection Through Difference: Dialogue and Belonging

-This essay argues that difference does not weaken connection.
-It can strengthen connection when people engage one another with curiosity, identity security, and awareness of structural power.
+An essay about how difference can deepen connection when people show up with curiosity, identity security, and an understanding of structural power.

-• Throughline: moves from personal experiences in intersession and class dialogue into broader questions of belonging and inequity.
+• Moves from intersession and classroom experiences into broader questions of belonging and inequity.

-• Frameworks used: dialogue, the crisis of connection, the cycle of socialization, the single story, and oppression as a structural force.
+• Uses dialogue, the crisis of connection, the cycle of socialization, the single story, and structural oppression as framing tools.

 Belonging Identity Dialogue Reflection